 Ever seen crème brûlée served in ramekins like these?

 Look for this sort of wide and shallow ramekin, below, instead.
 As a bonus, the handles make them much easier to remove from the water bath.

-The shape and shallow depth ensure that you get a bite that runs from cold at the bottom through warm and then hot at the top and from silky smooth with to crunchy with the lovely, thin, glass-like caramelized sugar topping, all without being so rich it’s hard to enjoy.
+The shape and shallow depth ensure that you get a bite that runs from cold at the bottom through warm and then hot at the top and from silky smooth to crunchy with the lovely, thin, glass-like caramelized sugar topping, all without being so rich it’s hard to enjoy.

 What Kind of Torch To Get to Brulee Your Fancy French Custard